ovpanait/u-boot-microblaze-howto/README.md

 ```

 ## Build u-boot
-Current u-boot code for microblaze-generic is designed to boot from NOR flash.
-In this example we boot from RAM(u-boot proper image is preloaded to RAM by the ARM fsbl).
-In order to achieve this, a couple of patches located in u-boot-microblaze-howto/patches/u-boot need to be applied.
-Also, a minimal microblaze-generic configuration (microblaze-generic.h) and custom .config are provided in u-boot-microblaze-howto/configs.
+In this example we configure u-boot to boot from RAM (u-boot proper image is preloaded to DRAM by the ARM fsbl).
+A minimal microblaze-generic configuration (microblaze-generic.h) and a custom .config are provided in u-boot-microblaze-howto/configs.

 ```bash
 cd u-boot